Skip to main content

 About the Youth Action Board

-Salt Lake County Youth Services (YS) Youth Action Board (YAB) is a youth-driven Board, unified in preventing and ending youth homelessness.
-The YAB mission is to advocate, empower, and elevate youth voices within the Salt Lake Valley Coalition to End Homelessness and Salt Lake County (SLCo), with an emphasis on bringing about change and creating avenues for partnership and collaboration.
-In support of its mission, the YAB purpose is to provide youth perspective, voice, and expertise to Salt Lake County Youth Services, Salt Lake Valley Coalition to End Homelessness and the extended SLCo community.
+Salt Lake County Youth Services Youth Action Board is a youth-driven Board, unified in preventing and ending youth homelessness.
+The Youth Action Board's mission is to advocate, empower, and elevate youth voices within the Salt Lake Valley Coalition to End Homelessness and Salt Lake County (SLCo), with an emphasis on bringing about change and creating avenues for partnership and collaboration.
+In support of its mission, the Youth Action Board's purpose is to provide youth perspective, voice, and expertise to Salt Lake County Youth Services, Salt Lake Valley Coalition to End Homelessness and the extended SLCo community.

 Authentic youth collaboration is defined in our community as young people who are respected and valued for their unique perspective, experience, skills and are integrated into the decision-making process.
 This type of collaboration goes beyond simply giving young people a seat at the table and not having tokenistic youth engagement; it requires a genuine commitment to create an opportunity for youth to lead and take ownership of their experiences.
 Authentic youth collaboration in our community is a meaningful and equitable partnership between young people and adults working together to create a positive change in their community.
 It involves a process of engaging youth in decision-making, planning, and implementation of projects that impact their lives and the lives of those around them.
 It requires adults to learn from and be led by young people.
 Authentic youth collaboration is about empowering young people to be the change in their communities and creating a more just and equitable society for all.